 - 1. Master's degree in rehabilitation counseling or mental health field is preferred; Bachelor's degree is required.
 Previous experience as an employment specialist is necessary; - 2.
 Experience working with people with severe mental illness; - 3.
 At least one (1) year experience in employment services; - 4.
 Successfully completed IPS training prior to providing services; and - 5.
-Have current IPS certification, or is working towards certification.
+Have current IPS certification, or achieve certification within two (2) years.